tomasperezv/data-structures/README.md

   Node
     Creation and initialization
       ✓ Simple creation
-      ✓ Can't initialize a node without a value Handling previous node
+      ✓ Can not initialize a node without a value Handling previous node
       ✓ Can assign a value to the previous node
-      ✓ Can't assign invalid values to the previous node Handling next node
+      ✓ Can not assign invalid values to the previous node Handling next node
       ✓ Can assign a value to the next node
-      ✓ Can't assign invalid values to the next node
+      ✓ Can not assign invalid values to the next node

   SuffixTree
     Inserting words in a suffix tree